Hybrid Architectures for Language Models: Systematic Analysis and Design Insights: Conclusion and Future Work

 In this work, we present a holistic analysis for inter-layer and intra-layer hybrid architectures.
 Our comprehensive evaluation demonstrates that hybrid models consistently outperform homogeneous architectures across multiple quality metrics, with intra-layer hybrids showing the strongest results.
 Notably, these hybrid approaches also deliver superior efficiency, achieving faster training and inference, much more than widely adopted sliding window attention models.
 Our findings shed new insights and practical guidance for designing high-quality, efficient hybrid architectures. \looseness=-1

 \paragraph{\textbf{Validation at scale.}}

-Our study is limited to 1B models, pretrained on 60B tokens.
-Since standalone Mamba models often show diminishing returns at scale~\citep{waleffe2024empirical}, a crucial next step is to validate whether the performance advantages of our hybrid model persist with longer training and at larger scales.
+Our study is limited to 3B models, pretrained on 60B tokens.
+Since standalone Mamba models often show diminishing returns at scale~\citep{waleffe2024empirical}, a crucial next step is to validate whether the performance advantages of our hybrid model persist with longer training, at larger scales, and across a more comprehensive suite of evaluation benchmarks.
 However, we are optimistic they will, based on our scaling analysis up to the 3B parameter size and prior work suggesting that hybrid models scale more effectively~\citep{waleffe2024empirical, team2024jamba, basant2025nvidia}. \looseness=-1

 \paragraph{\textbf{Compatibility of advanced primitives.}}